SachiraK/REST-API-with-Express-JS/README.md

 # ADL_Project
-Building a sample REST API using SQL and express node.
+Building a sample REST API using SQL and express node. - Sample Sachira